 Conveniently located near the middle of the country, Chicago is one of North America’s biggest logistics hubs.
 As a result, the city has brought about its fair share of envelope-pushing logistics technology companies.
-From saving the environment to stocking corner stores in emerging markets, here’s what eleven Chicago logistics companies are working on.
+From saving the environment to stocking corner stores in emerging markets, here’s what 12 Chicago logistics companies are working on.

 Echo connects businesses looking to ship their products efficiently and securely with eligible transportation companies.
 The company offers a suite of digital tools that track carrier pricing, manage freight and provide analytical insight into internal processes.